oLd-Y/blog/content/post/CSAPP reading notes - part I, chapter 2.en.md

 ### 2.1.7 Bit-Level Operations in C

 The best way to determin the effect of a bit-level expression is to extend the hexadecimal arguments to their binary representations, perform the operations in binary, and then convert back to the hexadecimal.

+A mask is a bit pattern that indicates a selected set of bits within a word.
+The expression `~0` will yield a mask of all ones.

+### 2.1.8 Logical Operations in C